Athryx/lockcheck/plan.md

     - For each invocation, track all other invocations that occur while guard is alive
         - TODO: figure out how to do this
         - The lock class of all other invocations found are added to dependant lock classes set

+# TODO

+For diverging terminators, maybe print warning if lock is held and they are reached Detect loops in basic blocks